kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

 This tutorial shows how to set up your custom domain and prepare a certificate to use the domain for exposing a service.
 The components used are Gardener [External DNS Management](https://gardener.cloud/docs/concepts/networking/dns-managment/#external-dns-management) and [Certificate Management](https://gardener.cloud/docs/concepts/networking/cert-managment/).

-To learn how to expose a service, go to [this](./apix-01-expose-service-apigateway.md) tutorial.
+To learn how to expose a service, go to the [**Expose a service**](./apix-01-expose-service-apigateway.md) tutorial.

-For this tutorial, use Kyma 2.0 or higher.
+TO follow this tutorial, use Kyma 2.0 or higher.

 ## Prerequisites